puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 		puppet resource file /home/ralph

 8. Just one more thing.
 You made a home for Ralph, but he doesn't own it.
 The group and owner attributes are still set to your own id: '0'.
-Fix that, and inspect the result one more time.
+Fix that:

 		chown -R ralph:ralph /home/ralph

+	And inspect the result one more time:

  	 	puppet resource file /home/ralph